 • Epley maneuver is a series of head movements to reposition inner ear crystals and may be effective for BPPV.

 • Brandt-Daroff exercises may help reduce vertigo symptoms and improve balance.
-Some may be done at home with instruction from your healthcare provider.
+Some exercises may be done at home with instruction from your healthcare provider.

 • Vestibular Rehabilitation Therapy (VRT), a physical therapy program tailored to improve balance and reduce dizziness.